mjuhanne/fyrtur-motor-board/README.md

 The maximum and full curtain lengths can be changed by using CMD_SET_MAX_CURTAIN_LENGTH / CMD_SET_FULL_CURTAIN_LENGTH commands.
 These will set the current curtain position to 100 and will restrict normal movements below this lower limit.
 Reported curtain position data is now scaled accordingly.

 Maximum (user-defined) curtain length can be reset to full ('factory defined') length via CMD_RESET_CURTAIN_LENGTH command.
-This will cause motor to ignore the current curtain position and allow uninhibited movement regardless of the user/factory defined curtain lengths.
+This will also start the calibration procedure, which causes motor to ignore the current curtain position and allow uninhibited movement regardless of the user/factory defined curtain lengths.
 Position will be reported as 50 regardless of motor movement until calibration procedure is complete (see Position calibration chapter below).
 Position is then reset to 0 and normal operation can continue as described above.

 Difference between maximum (or 'user-defined') and full (factory-set) curtain lengths is that the maximum curtain length is intended to be used to limit curtain movement past installation restrictions (e.g. window board or alcove), whereas full (factory defined) is supposed to be the absolute maximum curtain length restricted by the actual physical curtain length (movement past this limit would cause the curtain to rewind in opposite direction).